Skip to content

 } else {

-// If the above condition is false, bitwise and the value with 0x7F, cast
+// If the above condition is not satisfied, perform a bitwise AND operation on the value with 0x7F,

-// the resulting integer to a byte and bitwise or it with 0x80.
-Then put
+// cast the resultant integer to a byte, and perform a bitwise OR operation with 0x80.

-// this byte value in the buffer array at the current position
+// Store the resulting byte value in the buffer array at the current position

 buffer[position++] = (byte) (((int) value & 0x7F) | 0x80);

-// Right shift the value by 7 bits
+// Shift the value 7 bits to the right

 value >>>= 7;